Gabriel Archer: Jamestown

 Archer then accompanied Newport on his voyage back to England, along with his enemy Wingfield.
 In England, Archer reported to the Virginia Company about Jamestown, including by recommending the possibility of growing sugar there, or pineapples, though he did also mention the possibility of profitably exporting tobacco.
 Archer's return, however, was a tempestuous voyage, including a hurricane that severely damaged the Blessing, the ship that he was on, and left some of the other ships broken or stranded.

 When Archer returned, Smith was president of Jamestown.
-The ships that were returning from England were supposed to convey that Thomas Gates (governor) was the president of Jamestown colony, but the necessary documentation was not in the ships that successfully arrived at Jamestown.
+The ships that were returning from England were supposed to convey that Thomas Gates was the president of Jamestown colony, but the necessary documentation was not in the ships that successfully arrived at Jamestown.
 Smith finished out his term, but agreed that the arrivals from England could take over once it was finished.
 Subsequently, an explosion injured Smith, and so he set sail back for England.
 Archer and Smith still had great enmity for one another.

 During the Starving Time, Archer died in either 1609 or 1610 and was buried in a coffin.
 His grave was later located near a Jamestown church by the Jamestown Rediscovery Project.
 The grave was identified because he was a high-ranking leader who was at the age range of the skeleton, and through a comparison of his teeth and lead levels.
-Part of a leading staff was found buried alongside him.
+A possible reliquary was found buried alongside him.